oldarmyc/pitchfork/README.md

 Warnings are on the calls that do things that could potentially impact an account (creates, updates, deletes, etc.).

+Mocking is available to allow for the call to be built out using the parameters you have chosen so you can see all of the details.
+The only difference is the call will not actually be executed.

 #### Want to run it locally?
 All you need is Python 2.7, Mongodb, and a web browser